Discover Slovenia : Winter sports

 Does white gold tourism exist in Slovenia?

-This is a key issue for specialists in the sector.
-Slovenia has experienced a large increase in tourism in recent years, but only to a limited extent in the winter period.
-However, one might have been tempted to imagine that the supremacy of the mountains in the national landscape would have positive repercussions for winter tourism.
+This is a key question for industry specialists.
+In recent years, Slovenia has seen a huge increase in tourism, with only moderate growth in the winter season.
+Yet one might have been tempted to imagine that the supremacy of the mountains in the national landscape would have positive repercussions for winter tourism.
 However, this is not really the case.
-The Slovenian Alps are an important tourist attraction in the country, but they are not at the top of the list.
-They welcomed more than 2 million people over the course of 2018, 78% of whom were foreigners for a total of more than 5 million overnight stays.
-Winter tourism is slightly up with an annual growth of 1.7% between 2017 and 2018, a fundamentally correct figure, but below the expectations of tourism professionals and far below other spectacular increases seen in other regions of the country and at other times of the year.
-Although the figure needs to be increased since it does not include the resorts in the southern pre-Alps (including Pohorje), it should also be remembered that winter tourism does not only concern ski enthusiasts, even in Slovenia.
-Thus, only 25% of them prefer sports holidays in the mountains, to which should be added a percentage of holidaymakers fond of spa holidays.
-The most surprising thing about these statistics is that less than one million people visited Slovenia last winter.
-The only really positive point is the increase in the length of stays, which rose by 6.4% in one year.
-Several factors can explain the above figures: winter tourism is driven by nationals (45% of overnight stays) and is struggling to attract foreign visitors.
-Thus, only four countries exceed 100,000 overnight stays: Italy and Croatia are clearly in the lead, followed by Austria and Serbia.
-The other explanation can be found in the small size of the country, which makes it easy to take advantage of the snow in the resorts during the day and come down to the city in the evening.
-Finally, the vacation period is generally shorter in winter than in summer, especially for families who prefer a less remote national destination.
-Surprisingly, the only resort that has a truly regional influence is Kranjska Gora.
-The lack of integrated resorts is perhaps one of the causes of this phenomenon; access to amenities is sometimes reduced to a strict minimum in small resorts.
-A third way is to be found between the preservation of mass tourism at all costs, as repeated over and over again by the political authorities, and a certain isolation of the resorts when their natural tourist potential is more than promising.
+Although the Slovenian Alps are a major tourist attraction, they are not at the top of the rankings.
+They welcomed over 6 million visitors in 2023, for a total of over 16 million overnight stays.
+Winter tourism is on a slight upward trend, with annual growth of 8.7% between 2022 and 2023, a fundamentally correct figure, but one that falls short of the expectations of tourism professionals and far short of the other spectacular increases seen in other regions of the country and at other times of the year.
+Although this figure needs to be revised upwards, as it does not include the resorts of the southern Pre-Alps (including Pohorje), it should also be remembered that winter tourism is not just for ski enthusiasts, even in Slovenia.
+For example, only 25% of them opt for sporting holidays in the mountains, to which should be added a percentage of holidaymakers who enjoy spa holidays.
+What's even more surprising is that less than a million people visited Slovenia last winter.
+The only truly positive point is the lengthening of stays, which rose by 6.4% in one year.
+A number of factors can explain the above figures: winter tourism is driven by nationals (45% of overnight stays) and is struggling to attract foreign visitors.
+Only four countries exceed 100,000 overnight stays: Italy and Croatia are clearly in the lead, followed by Austria and Serbia.
+The other explanation can be found in the country's small surface area, which makes it easy to enjoy the snow in the resorts during the day, and come back down to the city in the evening.
+Last but not least, vacation time is generally shorter in winter than in summer, especially for families who prefer a less remote national destination.
+Surprisingly, the only resort with a truly regional influence is Kranjska Gora.
+The absence of integrated resorts is perhaps one of the reasons for this phenomenon, as access to amenities is sometimes reduced to the bare minimum in small resorts.
+A third way has to be found between preserving mass tourism at all costs, as the political authorities repeatedly insist, and keeping the resorts isolated, even though their natural tourism potential is more than promising.

-Finally, the study of the French case is interesting because it demonstrates a major interest in mountain tourism, but more focused on summer activities such as hiking, rafting or swimming in lakes.
-Thus, of the one third of overnight stays spent by the French in the Slovenian mountains, 80% of them take place between June and September.
+Finally, the French case study is interesting because it demonstrates a major interest in mountain tourism, but more focused on summer activities such as hiking, rafting or swimming in lakes.
+For example, of the one-third of nights spent by the French in Slovenia's mountains, 80% are spent between June and September.